PoulinConsulting/assignment-operator/assignment-operator.md

 * file handles

 ## Test your knowledge
-What are the values of a, b, c, x, y, and z?
+What are the values of a, x, y, and z?
 ```
 a = (x, y, z) = 1, 2, 3
 ```